 People will tell you a lot of things about winter seasons.
-Whilst some will frown (future employers mostly) the vast majority of those that have done a ski season will tell you exactly what you want to hear; tales of all-night drinking, ‘epic pow’ (whatever that is), and more bed-hopping than a swingers convention.
+The vast majority of those that have done a ski season will tell you exactly what you want to hear; tales of all-night drinking, ‘epic pow’ (whatever that is), and assorted debauchery.
 In actuality the truth lies somewhere in the middle, so have a read through these pointers I’ve prepared for you, and start creating your own legend.

 Do your homework